Navid-Ishaq/tech-writing-lab/README.md

 ---

-## 🚀 Module 04: Advanced Craft & Professional Growth
+## 🚀 Course 04: Advanced Craft & Professional Growth

 ### 🔹 Essence
 Move beyond the basics — this is where you evolve from writer to strategist.